IF THERE’S ONE BIKE THAT TYPIFIES VELO CYCLES, IT WOULD BE THE JAMIS CODA SPORT

-All the bikes in the Jamis Coda family share some common features which suit them to city riding; the sturdy and smooth-riding steel frame, the eyelets for rack and mudguard mounting, the wide range of gears for hauling luggage up hill.
-But there are also unique differences which lend them to different applications.
+All the bikes in the Jamis Coda family share some common features which suit them to city riding; the sturdy and smooth-riding steel frame, the eyelets for rack and mudguard mounting, the wide range of gears for hauling luggage uphill.
+But there are also unique differences that lend them to different applications.

 A value choice for the occasional/casual rider, the Coda has basic but dependable parts that work well together and are kind to your wallet.
 Also with the most-relaxed riding position in the range and an adjustable-height quill stem, it’s the perfect bike for cruising down to the park on a sunny day or short commutes.
 You’ve still got powerful V-Brakes and a wide range of 24 gears so it will take you everywhere you need to go – perhaps just not quite as quickly as some of the other models.

-The most-notable feature of the Coda Comp is the disc brakes.
+The most notable feature of the Coda Comp is the disc brakes.
 So what’s the advantage?
 Unlike more traditional rim brakes, disc brakes don’t lose any power in wet conditions, which makes them an excellent addition for someone who rides all-year-round, no matter what the weather.
-Other upgrades include a higher-quality steel frame which shaves some weight and delivers a smoother ride, and sturdier wheels suited to heavy duty use.
+Other upgrades include a higher-quality steel frame that shaves some weight and delivers a smoother ride and sturdier wheels suited to heavy-duty use.
 What’s more, the Coda Comp Femme comes in a gorgeous powder blue, probably the most attractive member of the Coda family.
 They’ve also landed at $50 cheaper than the 2017 price.
 Yay!